2020-21 Annual Report

 Shaina Adams-El Guabli, Williamstown Elementary School Coordinator, Classroom Support

 Tracy Baker-White, Williamstown Elementary School Coordinator, Science

-- 74 Williams students worked in programs
+- 32 Williams students worked in programs

-- 57 Williams student volunteers
+- 10 Williams student volunteers

-- 2,729 hours worked
+- 833 hours worked

 Twenty-six years ago, Williams College started its partnership with Williamstown Elementary School with the introduction of the Science Fellows Program – designed to support elementary science education with college student teaching assistants.
 Initially, the program was funded as a Community Education Initiative by a grant from the Howard Hughes Medical Institute.
 It is now an integral part of the Williams College/WES Partnership administered by the College’s Center for Learning in Action.
 Science learning at WES is supported at all the grade levels but is intensively provided at K, 1st and 2nd grades.
 In these three grades Williams College Science Fellows and the Outreach Coordinator actually co-teach lessons with classroom teachers on a weekly basis.
 Lessons are designed to meet the required State Standards for Learning in Science.
 Additional support is provided to grades 3-6 by the Outreach Coordinator, who purchases special materials for activities and occasionally assists with upper-grade lessons.
 During 2020-2021 Williams Science Fellows worked virtually with teacher to zoom into science lessons as well as assisting remotely in one-on-one and group activities in science.